ibm-cloud-docs/power-iaas/network-architecture.md

 1. Use the local transit gateway to connect multiple {{site.data.keyword.powerSys_notm}} workspaces that are across different zones but in the same region.
     A PER-enabled workspace needs to be attached with the transit gateway that can exchange routes between two workspaces.
 2. When the workspaces are present in different regions, use a global transit gateway to inter-connect them.

+To know more about the transit gateway charges for local and global routing, see: [Pricing for Power Edge Router](/docs/power-iaas?topic=power-iaas-pricing-virtual-server#pricing-for-power-edge-router).

 ![Connecting workspaces in different regions](./images/5_PER_PER.svg "Connecting workspaces in different regions"){: caption="Figure 13.
 Connecting workspaces in different regions" caption-side="bottom"}